-Date Puchased:
+Date Purchased:

-Model number:

-Serial number:
+Model number: Serial number:

-Naintenance performed: Date:
+Date:

-Drain and flush tank and remove and inspect anode rod after first six months of operation and at least annually thereafter.
+Drain and flush the tank and remove the anode rod and inspect after the first six months of operation and at least annually thereafter.
 Operate the Temperature and Pressure Relief Valve (T&P) annually and inspect T&P valve every 2-4 years (see the label on the T&P valve for maintenance schedule).
+If no label is attached to the T&P Relief Valve, follow the instructions in the T&P Relief Valve Maintenance section of this manual.
 See the Maintenance section for more information about maintaining this water heater.
-T o reduce the risk of property damage, serious injury or death, read and follow the precautions below, all labels on the water heater, and the safety messages and instructions throughout this manual.